Schneider Electric makes $250,000 donation to Town Common projects

 Citing a century of corporate stewardship in Foxboro, Schneider Electric this week announced plans to donate a quarter-million dollars to help underwrite two separate community initiatives.

-In a letter dated March 2, Schneider said it would earmark $150,000 for a planned modernization or the electrical distribution system supplying the town Common.
+In a letter dated March 2, Schneider said it would earmark $150,000 for a planned modernization of the electrical distribution system supplying the Town Common.
 This would include new control systems, lighting and other power-related infrastructure.

 In addition, Schneider said it will contribute $100,000 to a scholarship fund targeting high school graduates pursuing careers in STEM (science, technology, engineering and math) professions.